On indefinite integral ternary quadratic forms: Refined analysis of isotropic forms

-\begin{remark}[$\varpi$ as a product and further interpretations] \ \\ The explicit determination of the local factors $\mu_p(\Sym_{\prim}^\iso(\Z_p))$ in Corl.~\ref{exp-cor}(2) allows us to compare these probabilities with the calculations of Bhargava et al. (\cite{bhargavaetal}) of the same, namely that an integral form is (primitive and) $\mathbb{Z}_p$-isotropic.
+The explicit determination of the local factors $\mu_p(\Sym_{\prim}^\iso(\Z_p))$ in Corl.~\ref{exp-cor}(2) allows us to compare these probabilities with the calculations of Bhargava et al. (\cite{bhargavaetal}) of the same, namely that an integral form is (primitive and) $\mathbb{Z}_p$-isotropic.
 These agree for $p>2$.
 For $p=2$ they differ in view of the notion of being primitive integral considered there is in terms of the coefficients of $F$, while it is in terms of the entries of the matrix of $F$ in our work.
-As far as the archimedean factor in the asymptotics in Theorem~\ref{IThm2}, it depends on $\Omega$ (unlike the finite primes) and has a natural probabilistic interpretation, being the fraction $\text{VOL}(\Omega^{\iso})/\text{VOL}(\Omega)$ of the real isotropic forms in $\Omega$.\\ In our local density formulation of Theorem.~\ref{IThm2} in Remark~\ref{rem1.4} and in Sec.~\ref{iso-revisited} below, the dependence on $\Omega$ is naturally absent.
+As far as the archimedean factor in the asymptotics in Theorem~\ref{IThm2}, it depends on $\Omega$ (unlike the finite primes) and has a natural probabilistic interpretation, being the fraction $\text{VOL}(\Omega^{\iso})/\text{VOL}(\Omega)$ of the real isotropic forms in $\Omega$.

+In our local density formulation of Theorem.~\ref{IThm2} in Remark~\ref{rem1.4} and in Sec.~\ref{iso-revisited} below, the dependence on $\Omega$ is naturally absent.
 In the recent paper (\cite{LRS}) on the leading constant for rational points in families, the authors give a conjectured constant for the asymptotics in Thm.~\ref{IThm2} with $\Omega = [-1,1]^6$ (they also check and prove their conjecture for the family of diagonal isotropic ternaries, extending Guo \cite{Guo}).
 The non-archimedean factors in their conjecture are our $\mu_p(\Sym_{\prim}^\iso(\Z_p))(1-p^{-1})^{-1}$, being Peyre's local Tamagawa measure for the locus of isotropic forms in $\mathbb{P}^6(\mathbb{Q})$.
 Moreover, their convergence factors agree with ours after incorporating their $(1-p^{-1})^{\frac{1}{2}}$ factor (\cite{LRS} Sec.~3.6).
 Their archimedean, as well as extra global factors involve special integrals connected with their choice of an archimedean height, and we have not verified that these agree with Theorem~\ref{IThm2}. \end{remark}